 The lasting effects on my body are a constant reminder of how wonderful it is to experience life.
 Had I hit the ground that day, I would have looked back on mine with gratitude.
 That is the great paradox—the things, like climbing, that make us so madly in love with life are the same ones that can take it away in an instant.

-As he continues to recover, Craig Gorder is transitioning from Washington State to Bend, Oregon, to work as an EMT and continue taking prereqs for nursing.
+Craig Gorder—as he continues to recover—is transitioning from Washington State to Bend, Oregon, to work as an EMT and continue taking prereqs for nursing.
 When not injured, he splits most of his time between Yosemite and Indian Creek.